LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 You can create a list picker that displays a static (fixed) list of items that you specify when you create the picker.
 Or, you can configure the picker so that it gets populated with items dynamically at runtime, passing in values from an earlier API integration call to an external system.

-(The interaction has been developed per Apple's List Picker specifications, which you can find [here](https://developer.apple.com/documentation/businesschatapi/messages_sent/interactive_messages/list_picker).)
+The interaction has been developed per Apple's List Picker [specifications](https://register.apple.com/resources/messages/msp-rest-api/type-interactive#list-picker-message).
+Keep in mind [Apple's guidelines](https://developer.apple.com/design/human-interface-guidelines/technologies/messages-for-business/introduction).

 <img style="width:600px" src="img/ConvoBuilder/questions_listPicker5.png" alt="">